MTACS/Lynx/.github/ISSUE_TEMPLATE/lynx-bug-report.md

 **iDevice Information (please complete the following information):**
  - Device: [iPhone X]
  - OS: [iOS 13.2.2]
- - Package Manager used to install Lynx [Zebra, Cydia, Installer]
+ - Package Manager used to install Lynx: [Zebra, Cydia, Installer]
  - Lynx Version (Can be found at the bottom of Settings pane): [1.0.3]
+ - Jailbreak Used: [Checkra1n, unc0ver]

 **Additional context**
 Add any other context about the problem here.